No Roads Health Medical

 TESTIMONIALS.
 WHAT ARE THEY SAYING ABOUT THE NRH TRIPS?

-Thirty percent (30%) of our trekkers have either repeat trekked with us or gone on to become Clinical Team Leaders.
-The vast majority of trekkers have stayed engaged through social media, emails, fund-raising events and advocated throughout their professional networks to promote No Roads – Health work in PNG which we believe is testament to the quality of the program.
+Approximately twenty - five percent (25%) of our trekkers have either repeat trekked with us or gone on to become Clinical Team Leaders.
+The vast majority of trekkers have stayed engaged through social media, emails, fund-raising events and advocated throughout their professional networks to promote No Roads – Health work in PNG, which we believe is testament to the quality of the program.

-2015 - Katie – RN from WA – “Stewart no words can describe my experience.
+“Stewart no words can describe my experience.
 Hands down the best thing I have done and I've done a lot! …..!
-Thanks for a bril trip x”
+Thanks for a bril trip x” Katie (RN - Western Australia)

-2015 – Elysha – Graduate RN – “Words cannot explain how incredible the past week has been.
+“Words cannot explain how incredible the past week has been.
 I can't thank the No Roads Health team enough for allowing me to be part of their mission to improve healthcare and its accessibility to the remote areas of PNG.
 We treated over 400 people assisting in the vaccination of over 80 children, conducted over 80 eye tests and provided general healthcare and promotion.
 The difference we made in eight days to so many lives is such a rewarding feeling!”
+Elysha (RN – Victoria)

-2015 – Hannah – Trainee Midwife – “This trip to PNG changed my life in a way that I cannot even describe!
+“This trip to PNG changed my life in a way that I cannot even describe!
 I feel so blessed that we as a team were able to touch the lives of 430+ beautiful people.
-I cannot wait to get back over there in the future and do it all again”
+I cannot wait to get back over there in the future and do it all again” Hannah (Student Nurse - Victoria)

-FOR MORE INFORMATION PLEASE CONTACT STEWART AT firstname.lastname@example.org.
+FOR MORE INFORMATION PLEASE CONTACT STEWART OR JO AT firstname.lastname@example.org

 Since Papua New Guinea gained its independence from Australia back in 1975, the country’s healthcare has been a major issue.
 It has had some of the worst maternal mortality rates in the world, high infant mortality rates and a low ratio of healthcare workers to population.